unknwon/go-code-convention/en-US.md

 When you encounter coined terms and brand names, naming should respect the original or the most widely accepted form for the letter case.
 For example, use "GitHub" not "Github", use "API" not "Api", use "ID" not "Id".

-When the coined term and brand name is the first word in a variable or constant name, keep them having the same cases.
+When the coined term and brand name is the first word in a variable or constant name, keep them having the same case.
 For example, `apiClient`, `SSLCertificate`, `githubClient`.

 Here is a list of words which are commonly identified as coined terms: